Home > Chapter Review and Exercises > Chapter 4 - Creating a simple page > Chapter 4 Exercises

 Step 2

-Open File Explorer and navigate to your Dropbox folder.
+Open File Explorer and navigate to your Google Drive folder.
 From there navigate to your Class folder and then to the 1.Class text Exercise folder.
-Finally, open the Ch4 folder.
+Finally, open the Ch04 folder.
 You will see the bistro.html file you created in Exercise 4-1.

 Step 3